YV3399/E-jet-family-YV/Documentation/guide.markdown

 then push `SEND` (LSK R1) to request a logon.
 The remaining logon process, as well as handovers, and automatic.

+While you are connected (status: "OPEN"), pushing LSK R1 again will trigger a CPDLC logoff.

+*NOTE:* Some VATSIM controllers use CPDLC clients that do not send the CURRENT ATC UNIT message, which will leave the CPDLC status hanging in the "ACCEPTED" mode.
+If/when this happens, you can push LSK R1 again to force the status to "OPEN" and start making requests.

 The `LOG` page lists recent messages, both uplinks (from ATC to you) and downlinks (from you to ATC).
 This should be largely self-explanatory.
 Use the LSK's on the right to open a message, read it, and possibly respond to it.